Sep 25, 2019

 Any medical expenses accumulated due to an on-the-job injury that was caused by employer negligence may be recoverable through workers’ compensation.
 The same goes for long-term care, or medical conditions that may never be fully cured.
 Permanent disability benefits help cover the cost of treatment and other losses related to permanent injury such as missed wages or payment for permanent damage to bodily functions.

 In cases like heat-related illness, your employer may do all they can to prove they weren’t at fault—after all, heat stroke and the like have many causes.
 Don’t let them deny your claim and refuse to pay the compensation you deserve.
-The Law Offices of Nathaniel F. Hansford, LLC is your go-to for workplace injury in and around Atlanta.
+Hansford McDaniel LLC is your go-to for workplace injury in and around Atlanta.

 Come back next week on 9/30 to learn about what both you and your employer can do to prevent heat-related illness on the job.